RamizRzayev/Ultimate/README.md

 4. **Check a result**
-    After containers up wait 5-10 minutes (while the process realy start to work) and  check
+    After containers up wait 5-10 minutes (while the process realy start to work) and  check.
+    Also look at simulator_log.txt (in project's folder) to ensure that socket started to work.

    `python check_Mongo_collection.py`